collectiveaccess/CollectiveAccessManual/pawtucket/ban_hammer.md

-Collectiveaccess provides a tool, available in Providence and Pawtucket, called the 'Ban Hammer' to automatically block IPs based on provided settings.
+Collectiveaccess provides a tool, available in Pawtucket, called the 'Ban Hammer' to automatically block IPs based on provided settings.

+Note that while only Pawtucket implements automatic blocking, `caUtils` in Providence can be used to clear bans as they share the database.

 # In built commands